2024-10-28

 Abstract:

-An open-source software testing tool is presented, which is compatible with some existing test frameworks in widespread use, and uses dependency analysis to greatly optimize the process of running tests.
+A software testing tool is presented, which uses dependency analysis to greatly optimize the process of running tests.

 (Useful pre-reading: About these papers)